 Colorado voters have once more chosen to vote for cannabinoid-infused personal freedoms.
 In 2016, Denver became the first City in the US to successfully pass a ballot measure explicitly allowing limited social consumption of cannabis in newly formed cannabis clubs.
 As exciting as it may be, the measure went into effect immediate the vote, leaving many people wondering: what kind of businesses can obtain a permit?
 Is it limited to special events or can bars become cannabis clubs as well?
 While the next steps remain unclear, the city of Denver has a deadline of two months time to have a workable permit application available.

 Baron de Montesquieu, a 17th century French philosopher, once stated that “useless laws weaken the necessary laws”.
 While hemp and other cannabis products were legal in his day, one of the tragedies nations and states have yet to shake from law making is the ability to bind or otherwise impinge upon the speed of change.
 In many ways, regulations are aimed to protect us.
 They are often developed after the fact; however, to the consternation of cannabis advocates, the regulations binding marijuana on the federal level via the Controlled Substances Act and the subsequent scheduling of Cannabis in the same category as heroin — where not even methamphetamine is scheduled — is tantamount to insulting.
-As yet another example of the medicinal multiplicities of some of societies famed, destructive habits analogous of substance abuse, while working as a pharmacy technician, I would frequently refilling operating room drug machines with cocaine solution.
-Turns out, it’s a great topical anesthetic.

 This was all meant to bring us to a point: the cautious approach Colorado has maintained in handling recreational marijuana is setting an example as legalization efforts loom upon greater populations every year.
 Significant pressures to both get it right AND adjust accordingly are paramount to the success of such voter backed initiatives.
 When it comes to the language of Ordinance 300, including how it is to be implemented, the supporters of the Ordinance were specific far beyond the requirements for establishing a restaurant.